jadentripp/servicetitan-mcp/README.md

 - Integration APIs: `https://api-integration.servicetitan.io` | Token: `https://auth-integration.servicetitan.io/connect/token`
 - Production APIs: `https://api.servicetitan.io` | Token: `https://auth.servicetitan.io/connect/token`

-### Steps to make API calls
-1) Create or get access to an Integration environment (Request Access in the portal)
-2) Create a user (admin can add you in Integration or Production)
-3) Create an App in “My Apps” and generate an Application Key (App Key)
-4) Obtain Client ID & Secret for the target tenant (via tenant admin or developer portal connections)
-5) Exchange Client ID/Secret for an access token (900s lifetime); cache and refresh
-6) Call APIs with both headers: `Authorization: Bearer <token>` and `ST-App-Key: <app key>`

 ### Using with this MCP server
 - Select environment per tool call via `environment` (default: production) or set per session in your client config
 - Include your tenant ID in tool parameters where required (e.g., `/v2/tenant/{tenant}/...`)